 - Accommodation: Posada La Pastora, Uncastillo, 3-nights on full board basis.

 - Explore the steppe-like plains of Bardenas Reales Nature Park and the surrounding semi-desert, where heavily eroded cliffs loom over scrubby undergrowth, like a smaller version of Utah’s Monument Valley.
-Here we’ll come across all the larks: crested, Thekla, calandra, lesser and greater short-toed, as well as skylark and the much sought-after Dupont’s lark.
+Here we’ll come across many larks: crested, Thekla, calandra, lesser and greater short-toed, as well as skylark and the much sought-after Dupont’s lark.

 - Nearby we visit Laguna Las Pitillas, a saline lagoon renowned as one of the best spots in Spain for bittern.
 The lagoon is a great place to see marsh harrier – it hosts a permanent breeding population of 35 pairs, while in winter numbers can swell to as many as 200.
 In the surrounding farmland we should find bee-eater, roller, hoopoe and corn bunting.